alisw/AliPhysics/MUON/READMEmchda.txt

 The front-end electronics performs an online zero suppression using a threshold level.
 Those threshold levels for all channels (~ 1 million) have to be computed in a dedicated PEDESTALS runs.
 During this runs the zero suppression is OFF and the pedestal level and the noise is obtained for each channel.
 The threshold for the FEE is obtained adding the pedestal level to 3 sigmas of the noise.

 The typical ECS sequence for pedestals is :

 - Switch ON the electronics LV
 - Boot the CROCUS
 - Configuration
+- Saving Configuration in an ascii file then transferring in the File eXchange Server (FXS)
 - Zero suppression OFF
 - Data taking (typically 400 events)
 - The DA computes the mean and sigma (it runs in each LDC)
 - The DA writes one ASCII file per LDC with the results in the File Exchange Server

-Then the SHUTTLE process the ASCII files and store the result on the OCDB
+Then the SHUTTLE process the ASCII files and store the result on the OCDB (Keyword=PEDESTALS) Only configuration files corresponding to a change of the Muon Tracker configuration are written in the FXS (Keyword=CONFIG).

 \subsection da_ss2 Electronics gain

 In order to perform the required spatial resolution or the tracking chambers (~ 100 microns), we need to calibrate the gain of each channel.
-The gain is computed using dedicated runs where a signal is send to the chambers FEE.
+The gain is computed using dedicated runs where a signal (DAC) is send to the chambers FEE.

 The typical ECS sequence for calibration is :